 Combine sugar and milk in large glass mixing bowl.
 Cook for 4 minutes on 70% power.
 Stir well and continue cooking for 2 to 3 minutes, or until boiling and sugar dissolves.
 Stir in remaining ingredients until melted.
 Pour into buttered 2-quart (8" x 8" x 2") glass baking dish.
 Cool, cut into squares.
 Makes about 3 dozen squares.

-Advanced Candy Making
+Advanced Candy Making now in cooking 401

 FASHIONED CHOCOLATE FUDGE